Rekhii/ChatGPT/README.md

 # MathLLM

-A 18.9M parameter character-level transformer trained from scratch on the DeepMind Mathematics Dataset.
+An 18.9M parameter character-level transformer trained from scratch on the DeepMind Mathematics Dataset.
 45 minutes on one laptop GPU.
 No `transformers`, no `lightning`, no config framework.
 The tokenizer, data pipeline, model, training loop and evaluation harness are all hand-written.

 ---